Selindek/spring-data-jpa-acl/acl/README.md

 On top of the above the `Delete` events will also contain the entries which were completely removed from the map.
 (Because the PUT request override the original content)

 **Any of the above events will be fired only if there is at least one entry in their map.**
+**Please remember, map entries are __NOT__ secured by the ACL.
+Any user with UPDATE permission to an entity gains full control to all of the map-type properties of that entity!**

 # Conclusion

-Maybe this document is quite long and complex but creating a safe permission-system for your application what covers all of the use cases is still much more difficult than understanding the proper usage of these annotations.
+Maybe this document is quite long and complex but creating a safe permission-system for your application which covers all of the use cases is still much more difficult than understanding the proper usage of these annotations.
 And your final code will be much more clear if you can handle everything by including an extra dependency and adding a few annotations here or there.

+Even if you don't plan to implement ACL, it would still worth to use this package because of its additional convenient features, like the out-of-the-box search feature and the paginated property-collections.
+(Not to mention the fixed/improved event-handling)